 Many organizations benefit from hybrid strategies that leverage both cloud and on-premise infrastructure for different purposes.
 The most practical approach often involves using cloud for development while deploying production systems on-premise when economics justify the transition.

-The Swiss healthcare facility used exactly this strategy.
-Initial model development occurred entirely on AWS, taking advantage of elastic GPU access for training experiments and the ability to quickly try different architectures.
-Once the models reached production readiness and volumes became predictable, they migrated inference workloads to on-premise infrastructure.
-This approach combined cloud's advantages for development with on-premise economics for production.
+The healthcare imaging pattern is exactly this strategy.
+Initial model development happens entirely on AWS, taking advantage of elastic GPU access for training experiments and the ability to quickly try different architectures.
+Once the models reach production readiness and volumes become predictable, inference workloads move to on-premise infrastructure.
+This approach combines cloud's advantages for development with on-premise economics for production.

 Geographic distribution sometimes necessitates hybrid approaches.
 Companies with multiple facilities might deploy on-premise infrastructure at high-volume locations while using cloud services for smaller sites where local infrastructure investment can't be justified.
 This allows cost optimization while maintaining consistent AI capabilities across all locations.